patrickweng7/vip/Notebook-Vincent-Huang.md

         - Statistical significance over generations
         - Visualization of individuals
     - I did a little bit of Pareto Front/AUC visualization work last semester
+    - Fork new EMADE repo or continue using Gabe's fork
+        - Ask Dr Zutty how this work should persist into the future

 |Task|Status|Assigned Date|Due Date|Date Completed|
 |----|------|-------------|--------|--------------|